ingka-group/fastecho/api/core/README.md

 ## Middlewares

-Are simply added by using `s.E` which is your current instance of Echo:
+Are simply added by using `s.Echo` which is your current instance of Echo:

 ```go
 e.Use(middleware.CORSWithConfig(middleware.CORSConfig{